PRECISION INSIGHTS

 Have direct knowledge of the topic

-Be able to give current, specific information
+Be able to provide current, specific information

-Poor Example: "Manager who knows about mining."
-(Unverifiable and vague)
+Poor Example: Manager who knows about mining.

 Step 3: Interviewing